The Need for Obfuscation

 Future Implications and Potential Applications

 The distributed obfuscation model holds promising implications for the future of software protection.
-As computing power and cloud technologies advance, distributed obfuscation can become an integral part of software development practices.
+Distributed obfuscation can become integral to software development practices as computing power and cloud technologies advance.
 It has the potential to protect sensitive algorithms, intellectual property, and valuable trade secrets across various domains, including:

 - Mobile Applications: Protecting mobile applications against reverse engineering and unauthorized access.